smartpro1/GidiLibrary/README.md

 - JUnit

-To run the application on docker, you need to do the following:
+To run the application with docker without cloning the repository you do `docker run -p 5000:8080 -t smartpro/gidilibrary`

-- Create the image for the app using the below command:
+   This pulls the docker image and runs the application using localhost:5000 as the default host and port.

+Now try localhost:5000/api/v1
+If you see a welcome message and an emoji this shows the application is up an running

+If you prefer to build the docker image yourself then you have to clone the repository and on the terminal navigate to the project and run the following command:

+  mvn clean package

+  This creates a jar file in the target directory of the project.

-  `docker build -t smartpro/gidilibrary .`
+   docker build -t smartpro/gidilibrary .

-  This creates a base image that contains the application and all its dependencies.
+   This builds the docker image with all its dependencies.

-- Run the application using the below command:

    `docker run -p 5000:8080 -t smartpro/gidilibrary`

----
+   As described earlier, this pulls the image and runs the application

 Full documentation for interacting with the APIs is available on the endpoints below
 - `/swagger-ui.html`
 - `/v2/api-docs`

-H2 Database is available at `http://localhost:5000/api/v1/h2-console`

-You need to login to use the database

 An example of the full route to interact with the api is given below: